 Option 1: Make all screens private

-If you would like to have locked content and force your app users to register first in order to see the app’s content, then this is the setting you need enable.
+If you would like your content to be locked and to force your app users to register first in order to see it, enable Make all screens private.

 Option 2: Keep app’s content available without login, but make few screens private

 In the same tab, choose screens that will require registration/login.
 Other screens that are not chosen will stay unrestricted.